Teratoma

 What is a teratoma?

-A teratoma is a type of germ cell tumor (a tumor that starts in your reproductive cells).
-Teratomas can contain many different types of tissue, including bone, muscle, teeth and hair.
-They may be benign (noncancerous) or malignant (cancerous).
+A teratoma is a type of germ cell tumor — a tumor that starts in your reproductive cells like eggs and sperm.
+Most teratomas are benign (noncancerous), but sometimes they can become malignant (cancerous).

 Advertisement